What is Gua Sha?

 Gua Sha is a healing technique used in Asia by practitioners of Traditional Medicine, in both the clinical setting and in homes, but little known in the West.
 It involves palpation and cutaneous stimulation where the skin is pressured, in strokes, by a round-edged instrument; that results in the appearance of small red petechiae called ‘sha’, that will fade in 2 to 3 days.

-The smooth edge is placed against the pre-oiled skin surface, pressed down firmly, and then moved down the muscles—hence the term "tribo-effleurage" (i.e., friction-stroking) -- or along the pathway of the acupuncture meridians, along the surface of the skin, with each stroke being about 4-6 inches long.
+The smooth edge is placed against the pre-oiled skin surface, pressed down firmly, and then moved down the muscles—hence the term “tribe-effleurage” (i.e., friction-stroking) — or along the pathway of the acupuncture meridians, along the surface of the skin, with each stroke being about 4-6 inches long.

 Practitioners tend to follow the tradition they were taught to obtain sha: typically using either gua sha or fire cupping.
 The techniques are not used together.

 The area to be Gua Sha-ed is lubricated with oil.
 The skin is then rubbed with a round-edged instrument in downward strokes.
 One area is stroked until the petechiae that surface are completely raised.
 If there is no blood stasis the petechiae will not form and the skin will only turn pink.
-For lubrication I use several types of lubricants because my patients are familiar with its smell and are comforted by it.
+For lubrication, I use several types of hypoallergenic lubricants because my patients are familiar with the smell and are comforted by it.
 Thick oil such as peanut oil was used traditionally.

-What kind of instrument is used to Gua Sha?
+What kind of instrument is used for Gua Sha? ▼

 In most cases the patient feels an immediate shift in their condition particularly in their pain or sense of constraint.
-Gua Sha moves stuck Qi and Blood, releases the Exterior mimicking sweating, and moves Fluids.
+Gua Sha moves stuck Qi and blood, releases the exterior mimicking sweating, and moves fluids.
 In a modern medical construct these fluids contain metabolic waste that congested the surface tissues and muscles.
-Gua Sha promotes circulation and normalizes metabolic processes.
+Gua Sha promotes circulation and normalizes metabolic processes and clears scar tissue.
 It is a valuable treatment for both external and internal pain, and facilitates the resolution of both acute and chronic disorders.

 Gua Sha is a completely safe technique, but it is serious medicine.
 Knowing when to use it and what to expect from treatment is as important as good technique.
 People who live in chronic pain often erect emotional defenses to cope with it or can feel completely hopeless.
-Having that pain 'touched' and relieved can be unsettling, even shocking.
+Having that pain ‘touched’ and relieved can be unsettling, even shocking.
 It is good to be moderate in activity after treatment, even rest.
-I have always told my patients after treatment: no drugs, drinking, sex, fasting, feasting or hard labor, including working out, for the rest of the day.
+I always tell my patients that after treatment they should drink plenty of water and take it easy for the rest of the day.
 In other words, mellow mode.